Business Resources& Guidance

 As the voice of the regional business community, 1A is diligently monitoring and evaluating the COVID-19 pandemic and stands ready to assist Acadiana’s employers, workforce, and the community at large, with response and recovery.
 We will continue to update this page as new information becomes available.

 UPCOMING LIVE WEBINARS

-1A and business resource partners are hosting an ongoing webinar series featuring timely and relevant information designed to help businesses navigate the COVID-19 crisis.
+1A and business resource partners hosted a webinar series featuring timely and relevant information designed to help businesses navigate the COVID-19 crisis.
 To browse previously recorded webinars, click on the link below.Watch On-Demand Webinars

 ECONOMIC RECOVERY TOOLKIT

 Check out 1A’s quick reference guides to key COVID-19 business assistance programs.Download

 COVID-19 ECONOMIC INDICATORS

 In order to best understand the economic impacts of COVID-19 and keep businesses informed, 1A put together the COVID-19 Economic Indicators Report.

 BUSINESS ASSISTANCE RESOURCES